 We had to drive 90 minutes back to Wasilla, the nearest town with real stores.
 So we got up super early (starting a pattern of operating on minimal sleep that would become the theme of the entire week) and began the journey.
 I assumed we’d have to buy everything at Target, but we also discovered a Fred Meyer and a Sports Authority there.
 We couldn’t afford to blow our budget, so we decided to buy the cheapest supplies we could find, no matter how crappy they were.
 (United had offered to provide a small level of reimbursement, but that wouldn’t come until much later.)

 With limited time, we embarked on a whirlwind shopping spree, which still makes me smile.
-I dropped off Felip at the Target and Sports Authority, conveniently located next to each other, and drove over to Fred Meyer.
-We each set off with a grocery list of important items and frantically exchanged texts about the prices of each to make sure we were getting the best deals.
+I dropped him off at the Target and Sports Authority, conveniently located next to each other, and drove over to Fred Meyer.
+We each set off with a grocery list of important items and frantically exchanged texts about the prices of each.

 At Fred Meyer we found sleeping bags on sale for $15.
 Score!
 They were 40 degree bags, which was fine for this particular week in Alaska.
 We also found a tent on sale for $27.
 It was obviously not a quality brand, but as long as it provided shelter, it would do the trick.
 At Target, we spotted little micro travel pillows in the bargain bin for $2.50 each.
 We picked up $3 flashlights, though it turned out those were totally unnecessary since at this time of year, it stays semi-light all night long.